bisejdiu/lahuta/docs/usage/intro.md

 Lahuta supports both PDB and PDBx/mmCIF file formats.
 It also supports loading data from MDAnalysis, a popular Python library for the analysis of MD simulations.
 This means that you can use Lahuta to analyze MD simulations without having to convert them to PDB or PDBx/mmCIF files.
 See the [Loading Data]() section for more information.

-## other
-- Section describing the different file formats and list supported file formats + loading data from MDAnalsysis should be a section as well
-  - List supported file formats
-  - Describe how to load data from MDAnalysis
-  - Describe how to load data from a file